Student Affairs COVID-19 Information and Updates

 For employers, Ryerson staff and faculty partners, we continue to be available to work with you to meet both your immediate needs and strategic goals.

-All on-campus events until 1st May 2020 are cancelled or postponed.
+All on-campus events are cancelled or postponed until further notice.
 Continue to stay tuned to our website or social media channels for updates.

 For students who work on campus with Career Boost or are on co-op or internships, we have some FAQs to help you: